The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: METHODS

 \subsection{Participant Recruitment}

-Our University's\footnote{We will reveal the university's name after the peer review process completes.} Institutional Review Board (IRB) reviewed the study and categorized its status as exempt on February 3, 2025.
+Rutgers University's Institutional Review Board (IRB) reviewed the study and categorized its status as exempt on February 3, 2025.
 We employed purposive sampling~\cite{campbell2020purposive} to select our interviewees, targeting only those content creators who had responded to negative comments by pinning them.
 The comment pinning feature is not available on many social media platforms like Facebook and TikTok.
 Among the platforms that offer it, we recruited participants primarily from Instagram and YouTube, as they represent mainstream social media services.
-Our conversations with participants suggest that the ``Pin of Shame'' phenomenon occurs with notable frequency on these platforms, which further confirms their relevance as sites of participant selection for this study.
+Our conversations with participants revealed that the ``Pin of Shame'' phenomenon occurs with notable frequency on these platforms, which further confirms their relevance as sites of participant selection for this study.